-19. This offer comes on the heels of the Company's February 3, 2005 announcement of its 2004 financial results that revealed that net income for the year ended December 31, 2004 was \$54.8 million, or \$1.83 per share, an increase of 39% over the \$39.5 million, or \$1.32 per share, achieved in 2003.
-That increase in the Company's income in 2004 follows a decrease of 15% from the \$46.2 million, or \$1.54 per share, for the Company's net income in 2002.
+- 16. Siliconix was founded in 1962 and was one of the very first and most well-respected Silicon Valley semiconductor companies.
+The Company is a chip maker which designs, markets and manufactures power and analog semiconductor products, such as metal-oxide-semiconductor field-effect transistors (MOSFETs), junction field-effect transistors (JFETs), bipolar switches, signal processing ICs and power ICs for computers, cell phones, fixed communications networks, automobiles and other electronic systems.
+From Q4 1964 through Q3 1988, the Company was profitable in 96 consecutive fiscal quarters still a record in the semiconductor industry.
+Further, from 1992-2003, despite recessions, the Company achieved profits in 11 consecutive fiscal years. - 17.
+More recently, on February 8, 2005, the Company announced its 2004 financial results which revealed that net income for the year ended December 31, 2004 was \$54.8 million, or \$1.83 per share, an increase of 39% over the \$39.5 million, or \$1.32 per share, achieved in 2003.
+That increase in the Company's income in 2004 follows a decrease in 2003 of 15% from the \$46.2 million net income, or \$1.54 per share, that the Company reported in 2002.